Tim Anderson Preview, Player Props: White Sox vs. Orioles

-Tim Anderson -- with a slugging percentage of .366 in his past 10 games, including four extra-base hits -- will be in action for the Chicago White Sox against the Baltimore Orioles, with Grayson Rodriguez on the hill, on August 28 at 7:05 PM ET.
+The Chicago White Sox, including Tim Anderson and his .349 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Dean Kremer and the Baltimore Orioles at Oriole Park at Camden Yards, Tuesday at 7:05 PM ET.

 Tim Anderson Game Info & Props vs. the Orioles